A relative nutritional deficiency occurs when an optimal diet does not meet the needs of the system. ™

 Obtaining optimal group results with these nutrients requires training; many of the decisions required are counterintuitive (the opposite of common sense).
 The pages of this website discuss the following three causes of relative nutritional deficiency symptoms ™ on an optimal diet.

-The pages of this website are intended to give insight into live conference content in Atlanta on April 27, 2019, and Seattle June 15, 2019.
+The pages of this website are intended to give insight into live conference content in Seattle June 15, 2019 and Los Angeles September 21st, 2019.
 This website discusses some of the disease-like relative nutritional deficiency symptoms ™ documented in the 22 peer-reviewed medical science papers listed on the National Institutes of Health NCBI website that we published.